 Postdoctoral associate, Lund University, 2012-2013.
 Project title: Adaptation at range limits in Ischnura elegans.

 Lecturer, University of Aberdeen, 2013-

 My research focuses on evolution under climate change, and evolutionary processes associated with geographic range limits.
-I am interested in how social and behavioral factors interact with changing ecological conditions to faciliate or hinder evolutionary change, and I am also investigating macroevolutionary/phylogenetic processes associated with geographic range shifts and habitat shifts.
-Finally, I am interested in the formation and maintenance of Mediterranean biomes.
+I am interested in how social and behavioral factors interact with changing ecological conditions to faciliate or hinder evolutionary change and macroevolutionary processes associated with geographic range shifts and habitat shifts.

 Recent work focuses on niche evolution and population- and community-level processes associated with climate change and invasions.
 My current study systems include Scottish damselflies (Odonata), experimental evolution in seed beetles (Callosobruchus maculatus), and woodland arthropods across Great Britain.